crosstalk/crosstalk-cli/README.md

     crosstalk worker *

 The `*` indicates nested commands.
 Typing `crosstalk account` or `crosstalk worker` will display help for commands.
 Furthermore, typing any command with `--help` flag, will display help information for that command.

+## Sessions

+After you login using `crosstalk login [ACCOUNT_NAME]` the Crosstalk session token will be saved in your configuration file `config/config.json` under field `crosstalkToken`.
+When you logout via `crosstalk logout`, the token will be deleted.